willdurand/willdurand.github.io/_posts/2021-04-29-yes-it-happened-on-slack.md

 threads or some key messages should have been copied to some more open and permanent places like Bugzilla or GitHub (in public issues).

-It won't come as a surprise, [I don't like Slack][hate-slack] (but [it wasn't always like that][remote-work]).
+It won't come as a surprise, I don't like Slack (but [it wasn't always like that][remote-work]).
 There is a reason to that: it is **the antithesis of working in the open**.
 What happens in Slack stays in Slack.
 What stays in Slack is basically lost forever.
 "Chat apps" aren't the right tool for decision-making, especially when working with external contributors and distributed teams across the globe.